 - A. Ninth grade students will continue to be organized into small learning communities called "Freshman Academies" at Loy Norrix and Kalamazoo Central High Schools. - B. If the number of students assigned to any Freshman Academy English, mathematics, science, or social studies team teacher is thirty-two (32) or more students in a class, that teacher shall be entitled to premium compensation in accordance with Schedule B of the Agreement.
 A determination of class counts shall be made no later than fifteen (15) student days after the first day of the first trimester and ten (10) days after the first day of the second and third trimesters.
-After the initial determination of class counts, if the number is exceeded, the teacher will be eligible for the additional payment. - C. Freshman Academy teachers assigned to teach Non-Freshman Academy classes shall be entitled to premium compensation per class per trimester in accordance with Schedule B of this agreement if thirty-six (36) or thirty-seven (37) students are assigned to the class. - D. Teachers assigned to teach English, mathematics, science, and social studies in the same Freshman Academy shall receive their planning time during the same seventy (70) minute block per day.
-A special education teacher, responsible for providing services to special education students assigned to a Freshman Academy, shall be included as a member of a Freshman Academy teaching team, and shall have the same seventy (70) minute block of planning.
+After the initial determination of class counts, if the number is exceeded, the teacher will be eligible for the additional payment. - C. Freshman Academy teachers assigned to teach Non-Freshman Academy classes shall be entitled to premium compensation per class per trimester in accordance with Schedule B of this agreement if thirty-six (36) or thirty-seven (37) students are assigned to the class.

-- E. The District shall provide each full-time teacher with a seventy (70) minute planning period per school day.
+- D. Teachers assigned to teach English, mathematics, science, and social studies in the same Freshman Academy shall receive their planning time during the same seventy (70) minute block per day. - E. The District shall provide each full-time teacher with a seventy (70) minute planning period per school day.
 A portion of said planning time, not to exceed seventy (70) minutes per meeting for two (2) meetings per month, will be utilized for team planning where teams exist. - F. Each Freshman Academy shall have an Academy Team Leader, selected according to the provisions stated in Section IV of this Letter, who will be a member of the team, and teach a full schedule of classes, where appropriate, in the Freshman Academy.
 The Academy Team Leader will be responsible for coordination of goals determined by the team.